obalunenko/instadiff-cli/README.md

-   clean-followings, clean, unfollow-untmutual, remove-untmutual, rm-unmutual  Un follow not mutual followings, except of whitelisted remove-followers, rm, remove                                                Remove a list of followers, by username. unfollow-users, unfollow, remove-followings                                 Unfollow a list of followings, by username. list-unmutual, unmutual                                                     List all not mutual followings list-useless, useless, bots                                                 List all statistic-useless accounts (bots, business accounts or mass-followers) (alpha) list-diff, diff                                                             List diff for account (lost and new followers and followings)
+   clean-followings, clean, unfollow-untmutual, remove-untmutual, rm-unmutual  Un follow not mutual followings, except of whitelisted remove-followers, rm, remove                                                Remove a list of followers, by username. unfollow-users, unfollow, remove-followings                                 Unfollow a list of followings, by username. follow-users, follow, add-followings                                        Follow a list of followings, by username. list-unmutual, unmutual                                                     List all not mutual followings list-useless, useless, bots                                                 List all statistic-useless accounts (bots, business accounts or mass-followers) (alpha) list-diff, diff                                                             List diff for account (lost and new followers and followings)